yhsiang/Resume/resume.md

-# Yuan Hsiang Cheng
+# Yuan-Hsiang Cheng
-__JavaScript Developer__ lyforever62@hotmail.com (+886) 987-844-985
+__Software Engineer__ lyforever62@hotmail.com (+65) 9187-2554

 ------

 ### Profile {#profile}

-> A dedicated professional with 7+ years in Node.js development.
+> A dedicated professional with 7+ years in software development.
 Be familiar with modern frontend knowledge and be devoted to advanced technology.
 Recently focus on micro services with Golang and Kubernetes-related technology.
 <br/>

 ------

 ### Skills {#skills}

+* Backend Development
+  : Developed micro services with Golang, Redis and Kubernetes. also worked on API, GraphQL and authentication implementation with MySQL, PostgreSQL, MongoDB.

 * Front-end Development
   : Contributed to full-stack web development projects, with an emphasis on front-end architecture.
 Focus on React Native and React Native Web recently.

-* Backend Development
-  : Developed micro services with Golang, Redis and Kubernetes. also worked on API, GraphQL and authentication implementation with MySQL, PostgreSQL, MongoDB.
 <br/>

 -------